MicrosoftDocs/globalization/globalization/design/international-laws-and-standards.md

 ## **Security**

-The [[Security Guidelines for International](security-guidelines.md) outlines things to consider at the intersection of internationalization and security.
-For information on security specifically, reference the [Security Developer Center](http://msdn2.microsoft.com/security/).]{}
+The [Security Guidelines for International](security-guidelines.md) outlines things to consider at the intersection of internationalization and security.
+For information on security specifically, reference the [Security Developer Center](http://msdn2.microsoft.com/security/).

 ## **Privacy and International Law**